dwarvesf/playground/Engineering/Full-text search with Postgresql.md

   generate_series(1, length(lexeme)) len;
 ```

-It will return every distinct substrings for every lexemes in the vector:
+It will return every distinct substring for every lexeme in the vector:

 ```sql
 ever